 State Taxes.
 State taxes in Massachusetts are significantly higher than the national average.
 In 2002, the total per capita state tax bill in the United States was \$1,860.
 Citizens of the Commonwealth, however, paid \$2,308 on average, the sixth highest rate in the nation.
-In New England, citizens in Connecticut and Vermont paid more per capita, and all New England states except New Hampshire, 43rd, ranked in the top 15 for per capita state tax collections.
+In New England, citizens in Connecticut and Vermont paid more per capita, and all New England states except New Hampshire, 43rd, ranked the top 15 for per capita state tax collections.
 Over half of the state taxes in Massachusetts come from the state income tax.
 Per capita individual income taxes in Massachusetts were \$1,332.
 Across the New England states, there is wide variation in both total per capita state taxes and in the breakdown of those taxes, as illustrated in the following chart.

 State Government Spending in Massachusetts.
 The following chart depicts fiscal 2002 per capita state expenditures by category for the six New England states and the U.S. average state expenditure.
 Massachusetts spent more state funds per capita on debt service (\$418) and less on education (\$1020) than any of its New England neighbors.
 The differences between states in per capita spending are similar to those in taxation, with intergovernmental transfers (to and from local and federal governments) accounting for the degree to which per capita spending exceeds per capita taxation.
-While all New England states used less than the national average of 28.5 percent for intergovernmental expenditures, the variation within the region is significant, with intergovernmental expenditures representing 13.0 percent of Rhode Island expenditures, 19.1 percent of Massachusetts expenditures, and 26.1 percent of Vermont expenditures.
+While all New England states used less than the national average of 28.5 percent for intergovernmental expenditures, the variation within the region is significant, with intergovernmental expenditures, 19.1 percent of Massachusetts expenditures, and 26.1 percent of Vermont expenditures.

 Federal Government Spending in Massachusetts.
 Federal government spending contributes a significant amount to the economy of Massachusetts.
-In fiscal 2002, Massachusetts ranked thirteenth among states in per capita distribution of federal funds, with total spending of \$7,387 per person, excluding loans and insurance.
-Massachusetts' share of total federal spending declined steadily between 1990 and 1999, and has stabilized in the range of 2.48 percent to 2.52 percent between 1998 and 2002.
+In fiscal 2003, Massachusetts ranked eleventh among states in per capita distribution of federal funds, with total spending of \$7,969 per person, excluding loans and insurance.
+Massachusetts' share of total federal spending declined steadily between 1990 and 1999, and has stabilized in the range of 2.48 percent to 2.52 percent between 1998 and 2003.
 The following chart shows total federal expenditures and the percentage of federal expenditures in Massachusetts.
-Total federal spending data were converted to 2000 dollars by MASSSDC using Consumer Price Index data for the United States.
 Federal spending includes grants to state and local governments, direct payments to individuals, wage and salary employment, and procurement contracts and includes only those expenditures that can be associated with individual states and territories.

-A large percentage of federal spending in Massachusetts in 2002 was composed of health care and social programs like Medicare and Social Security.
-Massachusetts was above the national average in per capita federal grants to state and local governments, receiving \$1,920 per capita compared to a national average of \$1,410.
-Per capita federal spending on salaries and wages in 2002 was lower in Massachusetts than in the rest of the nation, (\$525 compared to a national average of \$675) but Massachusetts was above the national average in per capita direct federal payments to individuals (\$3,885 compared to a national average of \$3,560).
-Massachusetts ranked 11th among states in per capita procurement contract awards (\$1,057 compared to a national average of \$882) in 2002.
-The following chart shows the composition of direct federal spending within Massachusetts in fiscal 2002, excluding loans and insurance.
+A large percentage of FY 2003 federal spending in Massachusetts was composed of health care and social programs like Medicare and Social Security.
+Massachusetts was above the national average in per capita federal grants to state and local governments, receiving \$2,071.73 per capita compared to a national average of \$1,496.
+Per capita federal spending on salaries and wages in 2003 was lower in Massachusetts than in the rest of the nation (\$535 compared to a national average of \$713) but Massachusetts was above the national average in per capita direct federal payments to individuals (\$4,062 compared to a national average of \$3,690).
+Massachusetts ranked 14th among states in per capita procurement contract awards (\$1,299 compared to a national average of \$1,011) in 2003.
+The following chart shows the composition of direct federal spending within Massachusetts in fiscal 2003, excluding loans and insurance.